adamisom/spend-sense/docs/Testing-Phases-1.1-1.2.md

-# Testing Guide: Phases 1.1-1.2 Foundation
+# Testing Guide: Phases 1.1-1.3 Foundation

 ## 🎯 Purpose
-This guide provides step-by-step instructions to validate that Phases 1.1 (Project Foundation) and 1.2 (Database Foundation) are complete and working correctly before proceeding to Phase 1.3.
+This guide provides step-by-step instructions to validate that Phases 1.1 (Project Foundation), 1.2 (Database Foundation), and 1.3 (Synthetic Data Generation) are complete and working correctly before proceeding to Phase 1.4 (Data Loading).

 ---